Skip to main content

 This country-specific FAQ provides an overview of Corporate Immigration laws and regulations applicable in Denmark.

-1. What are the relevant government entities relating to immigration in your jurisdiction?
+1. What are the relevant government entities relating to immigration in Denmark?

 The Danish Immigration authority for corporate immigration applications is Styrelsen for International Rekruttering og Integration (SIRI).
-SIRI handles application on work permit, student visa, question related to Brexit and EU residence card.
+SIRI handles applications on work permits, student visa, questions related to Brexit and EU residence card.
 The application forms for all residence permits are online on the webpage: https://nyidanmark.dk/en-GB

-Application for short time visas must be filed at the Danish Embassies/VFS offices and will be handle at the Embassies.
-Complaints are handled in Denmark by the Danish Immigration Service (Udlændingestyrelsen).
+Application for short time visas must be filed at the Danish Embassies/VFS offices and will in general be handle at the Embassies.
+Complaints will be handled in Denmark by the Danish Immigration Service (Udlændingestyrelsen).
+The same goes if there are any complications in the application.

-2. What are the options available for sponsor-based employment in your jurisdiction and timelines involved in securing a work permit?
+2. What are the options available for sponsor-based employment in Denmark and timelines involved in securing a work permit?

 Denmark basically has three schemes available for skilled workers.
 These are:

-Further it is possible to get work permit as a researcher and employed PhD.
+Further it is possible to get a work permit as a researcher and employed PhD.

 There are two types of Pay Limit Schemes – The Pay Limit Scheme and the Supplementary Pay Limit Scheme.

-The Pay Limit scheme is available for employees who meet the minimum salary requirement of DKK 487.000 (2024-level), approx. £ 54,875 / USD 71,190 / € 65,270.
+The Pay Limit scheme is available for employees who meet the minimum salary requirement of DKK 514,000 (2025-level), approx. £ 59,785 / USD 80,275 / € 68,875.
 Additional requirements must also be meet, the most relevant being that salary must be paid into a Danish bank account, the offered salary must correspond to Danish standards and the offered terms of employment must correspond to Danish standards.

-Further, an additional Pay Limit scheme was made available in April 2023 – the Supplementary Pay Limit scheme which is available for employees who meet the minimum salary requirement of DKK 393.000 (2024-level), approx. £ 44.280 / USD 57,450 / € 52,670.
+Further, an additional Pay Limit scheme was made available in April 2023 – the Supplementary Pay Limit scheme which is available for employees who meet the minimum salary requirement of DKK 415,000 (2025-level), approx. £ 48,270 / USD 64,815 / € 55,610.
 Besides the additional requirements mentioned under the Pay Limit scheme there are additional requirements to the Supplementary Pay Limit scheme such as – the offered job position must have been posted on Jobnet and the EURES portal and that the seasonal adjusted gross unemployment in Denmark must not exceed 3.75 %.

-3. What are the primary options available for unsponsored work and investment in your jurisdiction?
+3. What are the primary options available for unsponsored work and investment in Denmark?

 Denmark only offers one solution for unsponsored work and investment.
 Start-up Denmark is for applicants who wish to run or continue to run his/her own business.
 It is also available for applicants who wish to conduct business through a Danish branch of a foreign self-employed business.